-The net asset value and the issue, redemption and conversion price per share of each sub-fund or share class are expressed in the currency of account of the respective sub-fund or share class, and are calculated each business day by dividing the overall net assets of the sub-fund attributable to each share class by the number of issued shares in this share class of the sub-fund.
+The net asset value and the issue, redemption and conversion price per share of each sub-fund or share class are expressed in the currency of account of the sub-fund or share class concerned and are calculated every business day by dividing the overall net assets of the sub-fund attributable to each share class by the number of shares in circulation in this share class of the sub-fund.

 However, the net asset value of a share may also be calculated on days where no shares are issued or redeemed, as described in the following section.
 In this case, the net asset value may be published, but it may only be used for the purpose of calculating performance, statistics or fees.
 Under no circumstances should it be used as a basis for subscription and redemption orders.

+The net asset value for the sub-fund UBS (Lux) Key Selection SICAV - Multi Strategy Alternatives (EUR) is calculated for each "MSA business day", as defined in the section entitled "Conditions for the issue and redemption of shares".
+In addition a net asset value will be calculated for 24 and 31 December if the master fund calculates a net asset value.
+However, shares are not issued and/or redeemed on either of these days.
 The percentage of the net asset value attributable to each share class of a sub-fund changes each time shares are issued or redeemed.
 It is determined by the ratio of the shares in circulation in each share class to the total number of sub-fund shares in circulation, taking into account the fees charged to that share class.